I had no idea there were many personal finance blogs out there until I connected with the community over Twitter.

 Making Money from My Blog

 I don't have an internal conflict between trying to generate an income from Money Stir and stay true to who I am as a writer.
-I've gotten tons of requests through my contact form for $100 sponsored posts that I've passed up on, mainly because I don't believe in the product they are selling.
+I've gotten tons of requests through my contact form for $100 sponsored posts that I've passed up on, mainly because I don't believe in the selling product.

 This idea also relates to how I enabled google ads on the site last month.
 They're dispersed throughout the website and are marked as ads.
 I currently don't make very much money on these ads, but I decided to add them because this is an income stream I want to grow over time.
 Does it take away from the content of the site?
 Maybe a little bit, but the content is the same regardless of whether or not ads are displayed.